-As a Services volunteer you gain most if you remain with SANE for a year or more.
+As a Services Volunteer you gain and give most if you remain with SANE for a year or more.
 This allows you to get experience and learn from our range of service users.
 In turn, our service users gain enormously from experienced and committed volunteers.

 For other volunteer roles, the organisation and individuals gain most from a commitment of at least three months – working at least one half-day per week.

 Services Volunteers work four-hour shifts.

 We ask volunteers to try their best to commit to one shift in four at a weekend.

 All volunteers work from SANE’s office in East London.
 This is particularly important for Services Volunteers because of the nature of the work and the need to ensure your wellbeing, and that of our service users.